aphiria/docs/contributing.md

 <h3 id="developing-in-the-framework">Developing in the Framework</h3>

 If you have PHP installed locally with the `intl` extension, you're already set.
 If you prefer to develop in Docker, Aphiria comes with a <a href="https://docs.docker.com/compose/" target="_blank">Docker Compose</a> file to get you up and running quickly.
-Simply run `docker-compose build`, then configure your IDE to map your checked out Aphiria code to the _/aphiria_ directory within the `php` service created by Docker Compose.
+Simply run `docker compose build`, then configure your IDE to map your checked out Aphiria code to the _/aphiria_ directory within the `php` service created by Docker Compose.

 <h2 id="bugs">Bugs</h2>